robstoll/atrium/misc/kdoc/packages.md

 - **atrium-core-api** defines the contracts of the core of Atrium.
-- **atrium-core-api-late-binding** defines the contract for [AtriumFactory](./ch.tutteli.atrium/-atrium-factory/index.html) by providing dummy implementations which are eventually replaced by an atrium implementation.
+- **atrium-core-api-late-binding** defines the contract for [AtriumFactory](./ch.tutteli.atrium/-atrium-factory/index.html) by providing a dummy implementation which eventually needs to be replaced by a real implementation.
 - **atrium-core-impl-robstoll** provides an [AtriumFactory](./ch.tutteli.atrium/-atrium-factory/index.html)
   which uses the implementations of *atrium-impl-robstoll-lib*
-- **atrium-core-impl-robstoll-lib** [robstoll](https://github.com/robstoll)'s implementation of atrium.
+- **atrium-core-impl-robstoll-lib** [robstoll](https://github.com/robstoll)'s implementation of the core of Atrium.

 Misc modules:
-- **atrium-spec** contains [Spek](http://spekframework.org/) specifications for interfaces (defined in _atrium-core-api_) and assertion functions which can be reused by Atrium implementations and assertion function API implementations to assure they fulfill the specifications.
+- **atrium-spec** contains [Spek](http://spekframework.org/) specifications for interfaces (defined in _atrium-core-api_) and assertion functions.
+The specifications can be reused by implementation of the core of Atrium as well as by API implementations to assure they fulfill the specifications.

 # Package ch.tutteli.atrium
 Contains the [IAtriumFactory](./ch.tutteli.atrium/-i-atrium-factory/index.html).